stidsborg/Cleipnir.Flows/README.md

 Congrats, any non-completed Order flows are now automatically restarted by the framework.

+However, the real benefit of the framework comes from:
+* Simplifying how code will be executed after a crash/restart - using the AtMostOnce and AtLeastOnce helper-methods
+* Awaiting external messages in declaratively using Reactive Programming
+* Simple testability

 ## Examples
 As an example is worth a thousand lines of documentation - various useful examples are presented in the following section: